 School health personnel will notify parents/guardians when a student needs to be sent home from school due to illness.
 Conditions requiring a student be sent home include: Temperature greater than 100° F., vomiting, diarrhea, unexplained rashes, or on determination by the school nurse or the health aide that the child's condition prevents meaningful participation in the educational program, presents a health risk to the child or others, or that medical consultation is warranted.
-Student records must include emergency daytime phone numbers on the child's enrollment card so that someone can be reached if the child becomes ill or injured while at school.
 Please also inform the school health office staff of health-related information important for the student's success in the classroom and/or safety at school.